kareemsayed74/Garage-System/README.md

-this is a sytem that`s allaw to you to park in by 2 wayes first is best fit second is best fit and allow to park out then calc the total cost
+System that allow you to park in by 2 ways , first is best fit , second is best fit and allow to park out then calculate the total cost .
+It's include UML diagram , Use case , Class diagram, Sequence diagram, Documentation.
+Fully implemented by Java